foundling/old_blog/app/content/posts/drafts/clean_up_your_code_higher_order_functions.md

     ];

-    const inRange = (start, stop) => {
+    const inRange = (start, stop) => (date) => moment(date).isBetween(moment(start),moment(stop));

+    filenames
+        .filter()

+I should note that I'm using ES6 syntax to express this in a much more concise manner.
+It may not always be more readable to use ES6 syntax, so please don't consider it a silver bullet.
+But in this case I find it makes the code concise yet readable.
+This would be the ES5 alternative:

+    function inRange (start, stop) {
-        return moment(date) {
+        return function (date) {
-            return moment(date).isBetween(moment(start),moment(stop));
+            return moment(date).isBetween(moment(start), moment(stop));
         }
     }

-    filenames
-        .filter()

-Note that I'm using anonymous functions here because it keeps the names introduced into the program to a minimum.
-Since from the calling standpoint you only really need to name that outermost function, it's not any benefit to you to name the inner function.

-Also, you could define this function with fewer characters if you want to make the most out of the ES6 syntax:

-    const has = (x) => (datum) => datum.includes(x);

-This definition syntax is pretty much infinite, so if you wanted to, you could write a function that returns a function that returns a function:
+This definition syntax is generalizable, so if you wanted to, you could write a function that returns a function that returns a function:

     const fn1 = (a) => (b) => (c) => max(a, b, c);